 I have worked on many successful aquariums that use canister filters and by far the most popular and easy to work on are the ‘Eheim Classic’ Range of canisters.
 They have been around for decades and you may already own one!

 In my eyes, if this was the route I was to take, then I would be buying an Eheim!

-A Sump!
 There are many reasons why most saltwater aquariums utilize a sump and the benefits are worth the extra cost it takes to have one on your system.
-If this is your first saltwater aquarium then I can tell you now that it won’t be long before you are planning your next tank!
+If this is your first saltwater aquarium then I can tell you now that it won’t be long before you are planning your next tank that has a sump.

 Use this tank to learn and then make the jump to a drilled aquarium and sump for your next if you are just upgrading from your freshwater aquarium using the tank and existing equipment.